canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 Where:

-* **SERVICE**: is the name of service being offered
+* **SERVICE**: Is the name of service being offered.
-* **AVAILABLE**: if that service is available on that machine.
-To verify if a service is available, we check the machine kernel version, architecture and Ubuntu release it is running.
+* **AVAILABLE**: Shows if that service is available on the machine.
+To verify if a service is available, we check the machine kernel version, architecture and the Ubuntu release it is running.
 * **DESCRIPTION**: A short description of the service.

+## With Pro subscription attached

-However, if we run the same command when attached, we have an output with 4 columns:
+However, if we run the same command when attached, we have an output with 4
+columns:

 ```
 SERVICE       ENTITLED  STATUS    DESCRIPTION